openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 - All administrative levels are accessible from the `GADM website <https://gadm.org/data.html>`__.

 Use the :guilabel:`AOI selection method` dropdown list to select the target administrative level.
-A new dropdown will load with all of the corresponding boundaries to the next administrative level that is linked with the base level (i.e. select :code:`Admin level 2` as the method, choose :code:`Colombia` as a country, select the :code:`Amazonas` department as the next level, and finally select the :code:`Leticia` municipality).
+A new dropdown will load with all corresponding boundaries to the next administrative level that is linked with the base level (i.e. select :code:`Admin level 2` as the method, choose :code:`Colombia` as the country, select the :code:`Amazonas` department as the next level, and finally select the :code:`Leticia` municipality).

 .. thumbnail:: ../_images/feature/aoi_selector/administrative_selection.png
    :title: Administrative selection